storybookjs/react-native/README.md

 getstorybook
 ```

+The `-g` global install is used to run our cli tool in your project directory to generate templates for your existing projects.
+To avoid the global install and start your project manually, take a look at our [Slow Start Guide](https://storybook.js.org/basics/slow-start-guide/).

 Once it's installed, you can `npm run storybook` and it will run the development server on your local machine, and give you a URL to browse some sample stories.

 **Storybook v2.x migration note**: If you're using Storybook v2.x and want to shift to 3.x version the easiest way is: